auditdbio/savant-smart-contract-analyzer/README.md

    - Go to repository Settings → Secrets and variables → Actions
    - Add a new secret named `SAVANT_API_TOKEN` containing your Savant API key.

+#### Optional: Set Up Default Notification Contacts

+To receive notifications when audits complete, you can configure default notification contacts:

+1. In your GitHub repository, go to Settings → Secrets and variables → Actions
+2. Add a new secret named `SAVANT_NOTIFICATION_CONTACTS`
+3. Set the value to a comma-separated list of:
+   - Email addresses (e.g., `devops@company.com`)
+   - Telegram usernames with @ prefix (e.g., `@telegram_devops`)
+   - Telegram chat IDs (e.g., `123456789`)

+Example: `devops@company.com, @team_lead, 987654321`

+These contacts will receive notifications for all workflow runs (manual triggers, pull requests, and pushes).
+You can also specify additional contacts per run using the `notification_contacts` input when manually triggering the workflow.

 ### 2. Manual Trigger (GitHub UI)

 1. Create (or update) .github/workflows/savant-smart-contract-analyzer.yml following the example-workflow.yml